CORNELIA MAUDE SPELMAN

 Cornelia Maude Spelman, MSW, was a therapist with children and families before turning full-time to writing and art.
 She’s written eleven books for children that help them manage emotion and difficult life situations.
 Her The Way I Feel series of books for young children, described by reviewers as “sensitive” and “compassionate,” have sold over four million copies and been translated into Chinese, Korean, Spanish, Greek, Japanese, German, Arabic, Turkish, Danish, Russian, and Portuguese.
 She is also the author of the best-selling Your Body Belongs to You.

-Her twelfth children’s book, A Foot Is Not a Fish! now available, is a pro-democracy children’s book which playfully illustrates the difference between facts and opinions or wishful thinking.
+Her twelfth children’s book, A Foot Is Not a Fish! is about what is true, and helps children’s critical thinking skills while playfully illustrating the difference between facts and opinions or wishes.